goschtl/zope/CompositePage/trunk/Products/CompositePage/README.txt

 Introduction
 ============

-CompositePage is a new way to assemble pages for the World Wide Web.
+CompositePage is a way to assemble web pages from page fragments.
 Through the use of Zope page templates, browser-based drag and drop, and custom context menus, CompositePage makes it easy to visually combine page fragments into complete pages.